evanpw/enceladus/README.md

-# simple
+# Enceladus

-A simple compiler for a simple language.
+A statically-typed language for lazy people.
+Aims to be easy to use and have a minimum of boilerplate.

 ## Getting Started
 * Make sure you have all of the requirements (see below)